-Involvement in co-curricular activities is vital in our students’ development as confident, creative and interesting young people.
+Involvement in co-curricular activities develops confidence, creativity and leadership skills in our students.
 The belonging and relationships that come from these activities strengthen students’ sense of self, engagement, social agility and resilience in the face of difficulty, challenge or adversity.

-At St Mary’s College, we provide rich and varied opportunities for students to explore and develop their passions; opportunities such as theatre, dance, photography, chess, debating and public speaking, are all included alongside our sporting and music programs.
+At St Mary’s College, we provide rich and varied opportunities for students to explore and develop their passions; opportunities such as:

 St Mary’s College has an extensive in-house Outdoor Education Program.
 Students from Years 7 to 9 participate in specially-designed programs each year, while older students can opt to engage with new environments and adventures through curriculum subjects or extra-curricular events.
 Year 7 students attend a four-day camp at Anglesea and Year 8 students head to the Avon Wilderness in Gippsland.
 Year 9 students embark on a whitewater rafting expedition down the Mitchell River.
 Year 10 students can complete a VET Certificate II in Outdoor Recreation, contributing to their VCE studies.
 Otherwise students can participate in events through the year such as our annual Ski Trip, St Mary's College Family Camp or the Great Victorian Bike Ride - all of which are open to all students.